-This is International Stress Awareness Week.
+This is International Stress Awareness Week: how stress aware are you?.

 Stress is a natural part of life.
 You need some of it to feel motivated and focused – nothing like a deadline to get you moving.
 Too little stress can cause boredom.
 But most people are more concerned about having too much stress.
 And no wonder, the consequences of too much stress for too long can be dire: breakdown or burnout.